BurntSushi/goim/README.md

 does not send any HTTP requests to IMDb proper.
 Goim does not attempt to recover any information on IMDb proper that is not available in the subset of data provided through the "alternative interface."
-3. I intend to only use Goim for personal and non-commercial use.
+3. I am only using Goim for personal and non-commercial use.
 I do not make the database created by Goim public.
 Instead, each individual user of Goim has to build their own.
 4. Information courtesy of IMDb (http://www.imdb.com).
 Used with permission.